 Beyoncé is here with a powerful message.
 Get information to get the information.
-Her message is simple, “stop shooting us”.
+Her message is simple, “stop shooting us.”
 If the law enforcement community has issues with this message, it should be seen as a sign that they want to continue killing black people.
 If so, then they’re evil and racist.
-Saying this does not make me anti-police, it makes me someone who expects policemen and policewomen to respect the lives of black people just as anyone else.
+Saying this does not make me anti-police, it makes me someone who expects policemen and policewomen to respect the lives of black people just like anyone else.
 Racists are the first to cry racism when they’re called out.

-This is confirmation, in order for one to be a racist they also have to be a bigot who pretends to be right by ignoring the important issues.
+This is confirmation, for one to be a racist they also have to be a bigot who pretends to be right by ignoring the critical issues.
 No one should be free to commit murder and then expect to go free and then make a big deal if and when they or one of their own gets murdered.
 This is what the Black Panthers believed.
 One would have to think they are such a mighty shit bag if they want the opposite.
 And the shame of it all is that this message is coming from an “Independent Woman” as romantic R&B become extinct.
 The after effects of feminism, the empowerment of women, is maintained in a delicate balance between independence and the proclamation of love.
 This is to feminists as “stop killing black people” is to racists.
 This is a message of accountability.

 I’ve been saying this for years, entertainers have a powerful voice.
-We lead the culture in fashion, slang. lifestyle and trends.
-We control a solid revenue stream and generate our own opportunities.
-Once we “do the right things”, no protest can have our plugs pulled.
+We lead the culture in fashion, slang.
+Lifestyle and trends.
+We control a reliable revenue stream and generate our own opportunities.
+Once we “do the right things,” no protest can have our plugs pulled.
 As entertainers, our responsibility is to also speak on social, cultural and political issues.
 Right now, we have racists who think they should be free to inflict the suffering of others by murdering unarmed people to keep communities in fear.
 And if they happen to be in law enforcement, they should get a free pass to do so because they’re sacrificing their lives to serve the country.

 We cannot allow ourselves to be shamed for calling out what’s wrong just as we’re encouraged to praise what’s right.
 The Black Panthers were not murderers.
 They protected the black community when it was being crushed.
 They were actually needed.
 At the time, the police covered up their own crimes while imprisoning others for committing the same crimes.
 They were throwing black men in prison, brutally destroying young black men’s futures with criminal records, murdering and harassing black pedestrians and drivers.